morganrivers/ClockifyAutomation/README.md

 * input clockify api key
 * gcal secret url text box
 * option to turn on machine learning categorization guessing
+* export to api button

 3. visualization based on existing activitywatch (with piechart)
 * Involves an "Activity" screen visualization of the projects (specifically, I think the MVP can have "Top Categories" and "Category Tree" [here](https://activitywatch.net/img/screenshots/screenshot-v0.9.3-activity.png)) for each day in addition to a date picker for the day or series of days/weeks/months which will be visualized.
 This is actually very similar to the clockify feature (see https://clockify.me/feature-list).

 5. @morgan pdf invoice generation
+6. Projects page
+* button to pull in from clockify
+* option to alter names and details and billable rates of projects
+* very similar to projects page from https://clockify.me/feature-list

 API:
 1. option to pull in projects from the clockify backend, or create your own projects separate from clockify